-Billed as a place where “altitude affects attitude,” Asheville, NC is a small city by national standards, located in the French Broad River Valley and surrounded by the beautiful Blue Ridge Mountains.
-However, with a population of more than 87,000, Asheville is also the largest city in Western North Carolina.
+Billed as a place where “altitude affects attitude,” Asheville, NC is a small city by national standards.
+However, with a population of more than 92,000, Asheville is also the largest city in Western North Carolina.
 As such, it serves as the area’s economic and cultural center in many ways—making a big impact for a city its size.

 Stories about Asheville’s quality of life have become a staple of national media outlets.
-Among its many recent accolades, Asheville has been named: Best Cities in North America, #11 (Travel + Leisure, 2016), Where to Find the Best Beer in the World (Condé Nast Traveler, 2016), and 10 Best Outdoor Towns in America, #5 (SmarterTravel.com, 2015).
-This national attention has attracted people from all walks of life to the area.
+Among its many recognitions in 2020 alone, Asheville has been named among: The Top 15 Cities in the United States (Travel + Leisure), 10 Bucket-List Sites to Visit in this Decade (USA Today), 7 of our Favorite ‘Secret’ Swimming Holes in the U.S. (The Points Guy), and 10 of the Most Underrated Romantic Destinations in the U.S. (INSIDER).
+This national attention has attracted people from all walks of life to live, work, and play in the area.

 The real estate options across the greater Asheville area are as diverse as its people.
 Within a short drive of the city center, it is entirely possible to consider a downtown condo, rural farm, suburban home in a gated community, or an older home in one of the historic neighborhoods surrounding Downtown Asheville.